 Leading research on hybrid working notes the importance of having an employee-first approach.
 Advisory firm, IDC, in its report ‘Defining the Building Blocks for Best-in-Class Workspaces’, states that office-environments should be “purpose driven” and that “user experience is paramount to ensuring workspace transformation success”.
 A key part of this is due attention to office acoustics – incorporating acoustic solutions that deliver no matter how a space may change, adapt or evolve.
 By doing so, we are listening to industry-best practice, prioritising worker welfare and thinking more deeply than just aesthetics.

 There are different ways to do this but one of the most effective and environmentally friendly is through recycled acoustic sprays.
 Installation can be quick to keep business-ticking and its versatility means it can be applied to nearly any surface.
 It’s a tried and tested solution that is now being used by some of the most ambitious and design-lead offices in the country, 22 Bishopsgate in London being one example.
 With a seamless and decorative finish, it follows the lines of whatever is underneath, so no matter the configuration of a space, noise will never be an issue.

 In today’s climate, employers have a responsibility to offer the best working conditions possible for their staff.
 Recent studies show that office-based TV shows are all the rage – and it’s no accident, psychologists believe it’s because many of us are longing for working relationships, “shared purpose” and a “reliable social system” which office life used to provide.
 We can build that again – but we must put sound as well as surroundings front of mind.
 As the ghostly apparition in Field of Dreams once said, “Build it and they will come”.

 Herbal House 2 by TP Bennett & BW: Workplace

-Enjoyed this story?
+Enjoyed this article?
 Read more: How designers can create office spaces that encourage employee wellbeing